MarcusRiemer/esqulino/doc/manual/compilation.rst

  Compilation Guide
 ===================

 This part of the documentation is aimed at people want to compile the project.
 As there are currently no pre-compiled distributions available, it is also relevant for administrators wanting to run their own server.
+If you are extending the project, please be sure to read the :ref:`programming_guidelines`.

 .. note:: Currently it is assumed that this project will built on a UNIX-like environment.
 Although building it on Windows should be possible, all helper scripts (and Makefiles) make a lot of `UNIX`-centric assumptions.